coleschuelke/game-engine/README.md

 # Game Engine
+## Acknowldgements
+This is my own derivative of the RNL game-engine repo.
+It was branched in spring 2026 to document my work for Dr Humphreys' Aerial Robotics class.

 ## Structure
 Game Engine has four interacting components: Mediation Layer (ML), Physics Simulator (PS), Visualizer (VZ), and Autonomy Protocol (AP).